All Episodes

 Yeah.

-They they they can't go on Fox enough.
+They can't go on Fox enough.

-And I have yet to hear from a Democrat who goes on Fox who says that they feel like uh it is unfairly stacked again.
+And I have yet to hear from a Democrat who goes on Fox who says that they feel like it is unfairly stacked again.

-You're dealing with someone who's gonna be you know taking you to task on stuff, but by the same token, they still go on, right?
+You're dealing with someone who's going to be taking you to task on stuff.

-It's it they uh you were saying, Mitch, I digress.
+You were saying, Mitch, I digress.